Mmark94/SCRaMbLE-SIM/README.md

 DNA_extraction_coverage(syn_chr, coverage: int, reads_len=8, sigma=3, circular=False)
 ```

-I am also working to the script simulate_reads.py which will take as input a genome in fasta file and output simulated long reads in a fasta file.
+I am also working on the script simulate_reads.py which will take as input a genome in fasta file and output simulated long reads in a fasta file.
 However, this script is not finished yet.

 ### <a name="CN"></a>Genome composition and segment copy number analysis
 Using simulated chromosomes, it is possible to investigate the fate of LUs during SCRaMbLE evolution.
-This means to study which segments are easier to be lost or to be conserved
+This means studying which segments are easier to be lost or to be conserved
 The segment copy number after many SCRaMbLE simulations can be plotted with the function **SCRaMbLE_SIM_LU_CN** in the Mapping_coverage_MM.py script.

 ```py